humzak711/meowrawrpurr/README.md

 this crashes like fuck

 //todo:
-- not emulate shit like a retard & get system to run smooth/not crash
+- not emulate shit like a silly billy & get system to run smooth/not crash
 - proper cleanup routines + rewrite my code to not be shit